AlexiaChen/awesome-stars/README.md

 - [Chiplis/IronBoy](https://github.com/Chiplis/IronBoy) – A Gameboy emulator written in Rust as both a learning exercise and a love letter to the console that got me into gaming.
 - [lapce/floem](https://github.com/lapce/floem) – A native Rust UI library with fine-grained reactivity
 - [facebook/relay](https://github.com/facebook/relay) – Relay is a JavaScript framework for building data-driven React applications.
-- [zkonduit/ezkl](https://github.com/zkonduit/ezkl) – ezkl is a library and command-line tool for doing inference for deep learning models and other computational graphs in a zk-snark (ZKML)
+- [zkonduit/ezkl](https://github.com/zkonduit/ezkl) – ezkl is an engine for doing inference for deep learning models and other computational graphs in a zk-snark (ZKML).
+Use it from Python, Javascript, or the command line.
 - [ArroyoSystems/arroyo](https://github.com/ArroyoSystems/arroyo) – Distributed stream processing engine in Rust
 - [facebook/akd](https://github.com/facebook/akd) – An implementation of an auditable key directory
 - [datafuselabs/askbend](https://github.com/datafuselabs/askbend) – AskBend: SQL-based Knowledge Base Search and Completion using Databend